0xsoniclabs/daphne/README.md

 This can enable swift prototyping of various solutions for the network, free of the complexities of the main repository.

+Message passing between simulated nodes is done synchronously as of yet, while asynchronous messaging is currently WIP.

 # Useful commands

 ## Build Test